-2.1 Digital Storytelling as one strategy for vocabulary development orally without students meet the native speaker.
-It focus on audio and visual activity.
+2.1 Digital Storytelling as one strategy for vocabulary development

 Digital is one of technology that can used by people to get new information.
 It can be got from internet or television.
 As the developing country, Indonesia has got many progress in technology.
 The advantages this technology can be used for people expecially teacher.
 A teacher can get many technique in teaching.